nsarmadian/MOSFET/README.md

 # MOSFET
-under work! linear regression, XGBoost and NN models on MOSFET In this dataset, the I-V data of a long channel MOSFET is collected from a circuit simulator, and data is divided into training (with test) and validation data (these are not present in the training dataset).
+ongoing work! linear regression, XGBoost and NN models on MOSFET In this dataset, the I-V data of a long channel MOSFET is collected from a circuit simulator, and data is divided into training (with test) and validation data (these are not present in the training dataset).
 Drain current (Id) is recorded for different values of drain-source voltage (VDS) and gate-source voltage (VDS).